 While the American Dental Association (ADA) explains that cavities are especially common in children, people of all ages may develop cavities in any of their teeth if their oral hygiene routine is insufficient.
 Forgetting to brush your teeth, skipping your flossing routine and consuming sugary foods and drinks puts you at risk of developing cavities.

 There are many ways that dentists can repair a front tooth cavity.
 Much like cavities elsewhere in the mouth, cavities in the front teeth may be treated with fillings.
-A dentist will remove the decayed portion of the tooth and fill it with a strong, restorative material.
-For a natural look, tooth-colored fillings may be used.
+A dentist will remove the decayed portion of the tooth and fill it with strong, restorative material.
+For a natural look, tooth-coloured fillings may be used.
 These fillings can be made from materials such as acrylic acids or resins, reports Johns Hopkins Medicine.
 This treatment typically only takes one appointment.

 Preventing Tooth Decay

 No one wants to develop cavities.
-Fortunately, the ADA emphasizes that you can significantly reduce your risk of tooth decay with some simple steps.
+Fortunately, you can significantly reduce your risk of tooth decay with some simple steps.
 A good at-home oral hygiene routine is the first place to start.
 Remember to brush your teeth twice a day with fluoride toothpaste, and floss once per day.
 It’s also important to eat a balanced diet and try to limit foods and drinks with added sugars.
 See your dentist regularly for checkups and cleanings, too.

 If you develop a cavity in your front tooth or notice that your child has developed one, rest assured that these cavities can be treated.
 By taking simple precautions, you can reduce your risk of future tooth decay and help your whole family maintain healthy smiles.